Tobias-Fe/DHBW-UOIT_SmartAgriculture/README.md

 # DHBW-UOIT_SmartAgriculture
 This project aims to solve the agricultural problems of irrigation of crops and providing a sustainable antifreeze solution for those crops in an IoT context.
 A strawberry crop for example needs 0.5 litres of water a day in its 2-year growing period.
 If there isn't substantial rainfall in that timeframe the crops need to be watered to keep growing and bear fruit.
 Therefore a irrigation system fed with real-time data is needed to ensure the optimal growth of the plants by watering them according to the regional weather forecast.
-It also provides an antifreeze technology by using local temperature data to protect the crops by freezing them gently with water from the irrigation system.
+The solution also provides an antifreeze technology by using local temperature data to protect the crops by freezing them gently with water from the irrigation system.

 See also our video [here](https://www.youtube.com/watch?v=h5qz5C1ngkg) for an overview.